Gerogie18/Advanced-Java-Sprint-1---Melanie--Sarah--Jennifer/README.md

 3. The program will require the patient’s information from you.
 Follow the prompts to enter the correct information as requested:
    - Patient’s first name
    - Patient’s last name
-   - Patient’s date of birth
+   - Patient’s date of birth in the following format: YYYY/MM/DD
    - Patient’s 10-digit phone number
 4. The application will add the patient.
 If the patient is added correctly, you will see this message:
    `“New patient added with id: 1XXXXXXX“` followed by the newly created patient ID.